 Twofish was one of the finalists in the competition the government held to replace DEs.

 Instead of the blocks, Twofish uses a Feistel network.
 This means it’s a similar but more complex version of older standards like DES.

 Until today, Twofish remains unbroken.
 This is why many say it’s safer than AES, considering the potential threats we mentioned earlier.

 The main difference is that AES varies the number of rounds of encryption depending on the key length, while Twofish keeps it at a constant of 16 rounds.

 However, Twofish requires more memory and power compared to AES, which is its biggest downfall when it comes to using mobile or lower-end computing devices.

-If AES encryption is good enough for the National Security Agency, we’re more than willing to trust in its security.
+If AES 256 bit encryption is good enough for the National Security Agency, we’re more than willing to trust in its security.